GVCLab/gvclab.github.io/researches.md

 # 🚧 Still Under contstruction.

-# you may refer to the <a href='https://scholar.google.com/citations?user=p42qwXcAAAAJ&hl=zh-CN'> Google Scholar page </a> of Dr. Xiaodong.
-Cun
+# you may refer to the <a href='https://scholar.google.com/citations?user=p42qwXcAAAAJ&hl=zh-CN'> Google Scholar page </a> of Dr. Xiaodong Cun